Web Recorder

 Download the latest Script Editor package containing the Web Recorder v1 from your admin or setup email.
 For details, see Downloading and installing the Script Recorder.

-1. In Script Editor, click Create New Application.
+1. In Script Editor, click Create a new Login Enterprise Application.

 Frame 1124.png